What Is Holistic Dog Care?

 “Holistic simply means supplying a complete and balanced diet that supports the entire animal,” says Dicke.
 Adds Nelson: “Only natural sources are used for the ingredients: no artificial colors, no artificial flavors, no artificial preservatives, and no fillers.”

 The holistic concept first gained strength among medical professionals.
-Holistic health holds that all aspects of an individual’s needs, including psychological, physical, or social, should be taken into account and seen as a whole.
-In terms of your dog, the food that it eats may affect all aspects of its life, since the same nutrition fuels every thought and activity.
+Holistic health holds that all aspects of an individual’s needs, including psychological, physical, or social, should be considered and seen as a whole.
+In terms of your dog, the food that it eats may affect all aspects of its life since the same nutrition fuels every thought and activity.

 Holistic Dog Food

-If you take a look at the ingredients list for new pet food formulas, you’ll probably see quite a few ingredients that you’d include on your shopping lists.
+If you take a look at the ingredients list for holistic dog food, you’ll probably see quite a few ingredients that you’d include on your shopping lists.
 You might also see other nutrients, like FOS, which have more of a medical sound.
 In that particular case, FOS is a prebiotic often derived from fruits and vegetables that can benefit your dog’s digestion and immune system.
 FOS is found in some foods that you might eat, too, such as certain yogurts.